Cray-HPE/docs-csm/operations/utility_storage/Troubleshoot_System_Clock_Skew.md

       pgs:     240 active+clean
     ```

-    If clocks are in sync and Ceph is still reporting skew, refer to [Restart Ceph Services via Ansible](Restart_Ceph_Services_via_Ansible.md).
+    If clocks are in sync and Ceph is still reporting skew, refer to [Manage Ceph Services](Manage_Ceph_Services.md) on restarting services.